apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Caitlin Clark makes recommendation to Americans after liking Taylor Swift's Harris endorsement post**
+**Trump falsely claims Democrats support abortions "after birth."
+Here's a fact check.**

-You can read more about it [here](https://www.foxnews.com/sports/caitlin-clark-makes-recommendation-americans-after-liking-taylor-swifts-harris-endorsement-post).
+You can read more about it [here](https://www.cbsnews.com/news/trump-falsely-claims-democrats-support-abortions-after-birth/).

 ## Requirements
 - Python 3.8